 data type column to store

 properties.
-JSON keys are the property names and JSON values are the
+JSON keys represent property names, and JSON values represent

 property values.